 Timely completion of entrance counseling ensures you receive your funds in time to pay tuition and fees by the settlement deadline.

-Viewing the Cash Course webinar is mandatory for undergraduates, who are borrowing from the Federal Direct Stafford Loan program for the first time at USC and were unable to attend an in-person session during welcome week or participate in the live webinar.
+Attending the in-person Cash Course workshop is mandatory for undergraduates, who are borrowing from the Federal Direct Stafford Loan program for the first time at USC and are attending USC in the fall of 2014.
+Students who will be attending USC for the first time in the spring of 2015, will be able to attend a session offered later in the fall of 2014.

-Although graduate and professional students are not required to attend the Cash Course webinar, we believe you will find this course helpful in your effort to manage your investment in education and especially encourage all graduate students to participate.
-To view the webinar online and/or download a PFD of the presentation, please click here.
+Although graduate and professional students are not required to attend the Cash Course workshop, we believe you will find this course helpful in your effort to manage your investment in education and especially encourage all graduate students to participate.